-Paychex is one of the most popular choices for payroll and HR support for small businesses, and with good reason.
-While somewhat more expensive than many of its competitors, it offers a vast range of functions that can help very small businesses with simple needs or larger and growing businesses with special challenges.
-However, it’s not always the best choice.
-If you are on a tight budget, in specific industries such as trucking or construction, or need global support, check out these best Paychex competitors.
+Paychex is one of the most popular choices for payroll and HR support for small businesses—and with good reason.
+While somewhat more expensive than many of its alternatives, it offers a vast range of functions that can help very small businesses with simple needs and larger and growing businesses with special challenges.

 - ADP: Best overall Paychex competitor

-- Gusto: Best for small businesses primarily needing payroll software
+- Gusto: Best for small businesses primarily requiring payroll software

-- QuickBooks Payroll: Best for QuickBooks users and special industries (trucking, construction, churches)
+- QuickBooks Payroll: Best for QuickBooks accounting users and companies preferring same-day direct deposits

-Not sure what you should look for?
-Check out our article on how to find the best payroll service for your business.
+Not sure what you should look for and which provider to pick?
+Check out our guide on how to find a payroll service for your business.